 After all, many of the UK's most successful entrepreneurs aren't graduates - including Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary DeVey, Richard Branson and Alan Sugar, to name a few.

 However, going to university is not just about qualifications - it's also about developing life skills, and it can be the perfect place to make connections and explore possibilities.
 Would Facebook exist if Mark Zuckerberg hadn't gone to Harvard?
 Would Innocent Smoothies have been formed if its three founders hadn't met at Cambridge University?

 Is an 18-year old who avoids university really ready to run their own business?
 What path should a young entrepreneur take?
 Rachel Miller asks three experienced entrepreneurs and an enterprise expert what they would recommend.

 "A degree can be a hindrance.
 The further you go in education, the more narrowly defined you become.
-Come graduation, you've invested so much of your life in one area and amassed a wealth of knowledge so it's hard to imagine not doing something with that.
+Come graduation, you've invested so much of your life in one subject area and amassed a wealth of knowledge, it's hard to imagine not doing something with that.

 - Simon Dolan is owner and founder of SJD Accountancy.
-His guide, How To Make Millions Without A Degree: And How to Get by Even If You Have One, is available on Amazon.
+His book, How To Make Millions Without A Degree, is available on Amazon.